datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 ![`ggplot_missing()` output](images/04_descriptive/04_dataanalysis_descriptive-19.png)

 Here, we see the variables listed along the bottom.
 Each row in the visualization is a different observation.
 Missing data are grey.
-Nonmissing values are in black.
+Non-missing values are in black.
 Focusing again on `brainwt`, we can see the 27 missing values visually.
 We can also see that `sleep_cycle` has the most missingness, while many variables have no missing data.

 Getting an understanding of what values are missing in your dataset is critical before moving on to any other type of analysis.